 - Why have you chosen to complement your strong technical knowledge with sales abilities?

-Sales engineers are immensely talented professionals who have mastered two areas of business – but this question can serve to give you a deeper insight into exactly why they’ve decided to apply themselves in the world of sales.
+Sales engineers are immensely talented professionals who have mastered two areas of business – but this question can give you a deeper insight into why they’ve decided to apply themselves in the world of sales.

 - Could you please tell us about a particularly challenging deal you closed in the past?

 Sales engineers will have lots of interesting success stories and experiences.
-Ask this question to learn more about your candidate, as well as about what they’ve managed to achieve.
+Ask this question to learn more about your candidate and what they’ve managed to achieve.
 Armed with this knowledge, you’ll then be able to make clearer evaluations of your candidate.

 - What interests you about our product or solution?

-Sales engineers are often naturally curious, and they respect quality solutions when they see them.
+Sales engineers are often naturally curious and respect quality solutions when they see them.
 You should ask this question in order to gauge whether they like your product/service, and whether they’ll become a natural and authentic advocate.

 - How do you see yourself pitching our product/solution to our customers?